 Located in the former municipality of Buda, the Gellért Baths rank very high on the list of the best bath complexes in Budapest – along with, of course, the iconic Széchenyi thermal bath.

 Follow the guide! 👙

 You’ll find all the Captain’s suggestions in the section

 Captain Ulysses’ favourites at the very end of the article!

 Brief history of the Gellért Baths

 The Gellért Baths ( Gellért gyógyfürdő in Hungarian) are undoubtedly one of the most famous spa complexes in Budapest, but the Hungarian capital has many more.
 Why this craze for thermal baths in the Hungarian capital?

-The answer is simple: the city was under Roman rule, then, much later, under Ottoman rule.
+The answer is simple: the city once was under Roman rule, and then, much later, under Ottoman rule.
 And what do these two cultures have in common?
 Their love for the thermal baths!
 The Romans and later the Ottomans discovered thermal springs in the Hungarian capital: a godsend!